renebitter/portfolio/data/projects/portfolio.md

 I've wanted to build a cool, or at least presentable, Portfolio-Blog for a while now.
 Since I've been working a lot with Next.js lately, I figured it would be a great idea to build this portfolio using Next.js instead of some plain html/css/js.
 And since I didn't want to pay for hosting just right now, Github Pages should do the trick.
 <br />
 <br />
 It turned out to be bigger and more complex than expected.
-You can check out my blog post <a href="/portfolio/posts/static-site-to-github-pages" target='_blank' rel='noreferrer'><ins>here</ins></a> where I go into detail about building and deploying this portfolio.
+You can check out my blog post [<ins>here</ins>](/portfolio/posts/static-site-to-github-pages) where I go into detail about building and deploying this portfolio.

 ## Structure